 Toby Bielawski - LPC - Toby voted "yes" to move forward with Canvas CMS and other software tools.
 She emphasized the importance of full support services to faculty for training and migration assistance.
 She did experience some problems with the "sandbox", but she felt that we could migrate courses and work out any visual items.
-She felt that this was the best thing for our students even if there was effort to be done by instructors to get there.
-She feels it's important to honor the shared governance process and get input from the Senates before a decision is made.
+She felt that the support services offered by Canvas and the opportunity to join the Exchange was the best thing for our students even if there was effort to be done by instructors to get there.
+However, she feels it's important to honor the shared governance process and get input from the Senates before a decision is made.